-In line with the global requirement on the timber certification scheme, the Malaysian Timber Certification Council (MTCC) introduced in 2001 Malaysian Criteria, Indicators.
-Activities and Standards of Performance for Forest Management Certification [2], which is based on the ITTO Criteria and Indicators for Sustainable Management Natural Tropical of Forests.
+In line with the global requirement on the timber certification scheme, the Malaysian Timber Certification Council (MTCC) introduced in 2001 the Malaysian Criteria, Indicators, Activities and Standards of Performance for Forest Management Certification [2], which is based on the ITTO Criteria and Indicators for Sustainable Management of Natural Tropical Forests.
 The scheme was further improved and on 30 October 2002 the new standard entitled Malaysian Criteria and Indicators for Forest Management Certification [2], which was based on the Principles and Criteria of the Forest Stewardship Council (FSC) was adopted by consensus at the National-level Consultation held on 28-30 October 2002 in Kuala Lumpur.
-Beginning January 2005, the MC & I standard has been used Forest to assess all Management Units (FMUs) for the management purpose of forest certification under the MTCC scheme.
-Being a production forest, the current management of the South East Pahang Swamp Peat Forest (SEPPSF) undertaken by the Pahang State Forestry Department need to be in line and comply with the MC & I requirements [2].
+Beginning January 2005, the MC & I standard has been used to assess all Forest Management Units (FMUs) for the purpose of forest